H4HWV2011/msjarvis-public-docs/thesis/33-llm-ensemble-and-judges.md

 This chapter describes how multiple language models and evaluation components operate together in Ms. Jarvis during live requests, all grounded in the three-database PostgreSQL architecture (`msjarvis` port 5433 with 5,416,521 verified GBIM beliefs; `gisdb` port 5433 PostGIS; `jarvis-local-resources-db` port 5435).
 Rather than treating LLMs as independent agents, the system treats them as constrained tools embedded in a larger retrieval and belief stack, with the judge pipeline providing structured quality-assurance signals validated against PostgreSQL.
 All services are bound exclusively to **127.0.0.1**; zero `0.0.0.0` exposures.

-> **March 16–18, 2026 architectural changes:** (1) Judge pipeline now evaluates the consensus answer only — the `raw_responses` dump from all 21 models is no longer sent to judges, reducing judge pipeline time from ~85–100s to ~60–86s.
+> **March 16–21, 2026 architectural changes:** (1) Judge pipeline now evaluates the consensus answer only — the `raw_responses` dump from all 21 models is no longer sent to judges, reducing judge pipeline time from ~85–100s to ~60–86s.
 (2) Phase 3.75 (Final LLM Polish via `llm22-proxy`) has been eliminated and merged into Phase 3.5 (LM Synthesizer + Voice Delivery) as a single `jarvis-ollama:11434/api/generate` call with `llama3.1:latest` and the Ms. Egeria Jarvis persona prompt injected — saves ~40s per query.
-(3) Phase 1.45 community memory retrieval now prepends top-5 `autonomous_learner` records (21,181 total, growing ~288/day) to every LLM prompt via `all-minilm:latest` 384-dim semantic search. **(4) All 5 judge services brought under compose management with `restart: unless-stopped` and locked to `127.0.0.1` — previously orphaned `docker run` containers with `restart: no` that would not survive a system reboot.** (5) All 80 containers now have zero `0.0.0.0` exposures.
+(3) Phase 1.45 community memory retrieval now prepends top-5 `autonomous_learner` records (21,181 total, growing ~288/day) to every LLM prompt via `all-minilm:latest` 384-dim semantic search. **(4) All 5 judge services brought under compose management with `restart: unless-stopped` and locked to `127.0.0.1`** — previously orphaned `docker run` containers with `restart: no` that would not survive a system reboot.
+(5) All 80 containers now have zero `0.0.0.0` exposures. **(6) Real judge source files restored to `services/` and ghost `lm_synthesizer.py` clones removed; sub-judge default ports corrected from all-7239 to their assigned ports; `bbb_check_verdict` stub replaced with live async httpx call to BBB** (March 21, 2026 — see §33.2 addendum).

 ---